-- Overall, the lower end of emissions allowances (more stringent end of the fair share range) under the 1.5°C-compatible scenarios tends to be lower, sometimes significantly lower, than the lower end of 2°C compatible scenarios for most countries, as would be expected. - Some of the difference in the width of the fairness-based ranges can be explained by the number of data points (studies & scenarios) available for each country (see Annex 2).
-In general, much more data points (65 on average) are available for 2°C-compatible scenarios than for 1.5°C-compatible ones.
+- Overall, the lower end of emissions allowances (more stringent end of the fair share range) under the 1.5°C-compatible scenarios tends to be lower, sometimes significantly lower, than the lower end of 2°C compatible scenarios for most countries as would be expected.
+For 2030, the lower end of the fair share range is on average 96% lower for 1.5°C compatible scenarios, and for 2050 they are on average 55% lower. - Some of the difference in the width of the fairness-based ranges can be explained by the number of data points (studies & scenarios) available for each country (see Annex 2).
+In general, much more data points (65 on average) are available for 2°C compatible scenarios than for 1.5°C compatible ones.
 In particular, the capability-cost category is the only one for which there are not studies in the literature for the 1.5°C. Coverage is also limited fir the equal cumulative per capita emissions category.
-This means that the results for 2°C-compatible scenarios are more robust and more literature on the equitable allowances under the Paris Agreement would allow a better understanding of the implications of the different criteria for specific countries. - The studies in the literature have different geographic scopes, with the EU and Germany being the regions with the least coverage.
-The ranges for those two regions therefore have much less observations (20 less on average) than the other countries covered in this study.
+This means that the results for 2°C compatible scenarios are more robust and more literature on the equitable allowances under the Paris Agreement would allow a better understanding of the implications of the different criteria for specific countries. - The studies in the literature have different geographic scopes, with the EU and Germany being the regions with the least coverage.
+The ranges for those regions therefore have much less observations (20 less on average) than the other countries covered in this study.
 This means that the results for these countries are less robust than for the other countries as they are more effected by outliers (extreme categories).
 Therefore, careful interpretation of the ranges presented in this study for those two regions is advised.

-4 Cost-effectiveness approach to distribute the global carbon budget
+5 Cost-effectiveness approach to distribute the global carbon budget

-As discussed at the beginning of Section 3, fairness-based effort-sharing approaches are used to distribute emissions allowances according to such criteria as responsibility and equity.
+As discussed at the beginning of Section 3, fairness-based effort-sharing approaches are used to distribute emissions allowances according to ethical criteria such as responsibility and equity.
 Contrary to that, the distribution of physical emissions (not allowances) is based on cost-based approaches.
 In these approaches, the techno-economic potentials of countries and regions as well as the corresponding costs are used to distribute the mitigation burden for a certain temperature limit in a cost-effective way.
 As fairness-based approaches and cost-effectiveness approaches represent different perspectives and apply different criteria, their results usually deviate substantially.
 This deviation can be interpreted as an indication for the amount of international cooperation in mitigation required to realize a cost-effective pathway (Röser et al 2015).
 While this section focuses on the application of a cost-effectiveness approach to the budgets and pathways from Section 2.2, the subsequent Section 5 will deal with the comparison of the results from the different approaches.

 In the literature, there are different cost-based approaches to construct mitigation pathways that are cost-optimal in a certain sense.
 Optimal welfare approaches distribute mitigation efforts among countries based on the optimization of the global gross domestic product.
-This requires a macroeconomic analysis of the global economy, which is a rather complex endeavour and therefore bound to high uncertainties.
+This requires a macroeconomic analysis of the global economy, which is a rather complex endeavor and therefore bound to high uncertainties.
 There are similar approaches based on the optimization of additional energy system costs or total energy expenditures that cover only the energy system instead of the full economy.

 A more direct cost-based approach to distribute the global mitigation requirement to the countries or regions is the cost-effectiveness approach.
 In this approach, the mitigation effort is divided among countries based on marginal abatement cost curves (MACCs) that measure the total additional cost of reducing emissions.